Stafford leads LA Rams past Bears 34-14 in dynamic debut

+The Rams have bet their future on Stafford being the key to turning a good team into a great one.

+With a dynamic debut against Chicago, Stafford immediately showed the potential the Rams might have unlocked.

-INGLEWOOD, Calif.
-(AP) — Matthew Stafford passed for 321 yards and three touchdowns in a dynamic debut with his new team, leading the Los Angeles Rams past Andy Dalton and the Chicago Bears for a 34-14 victory on Sunday night.
+Stafford passed for 321 yards and three touchdowns in one of the most prolific quarterback debuts with a new team in NFL history, leading the Rams past Andy Dalton and the Bears for a 34-14 victory on Sunday night.

+The first regular season crowd at SoFi Stadium roared throughout the night for Stafford, who immediately looked comfortable in his new home.

+”I’ve done everything I can to work as hard as I can and get myself in this team, and they’ve wrapped their arms around me,” Stafford said. ”It felt good to go out there and play with them tonight.
+Such incredible players on this team.
+I’m lucky to be a part of it.
+I want to do everything I can to try and lead this team where it wants to go.”

-With Stafford in place of Jared Goff, the Rams again looked like the offensive powerhouse of their first two seasons under coach Sean McVay, who improved to 5-0 in season openers.
-The Rams scored on six of Stafford’s first seven full drives while racking up 375 yards of offense, and Kupp finished with seven catches for 108 yards.
+With Stafford in place of Jared Goff, the Rams again resembled the offensive powerhouse of their first two seasons under coach Sean McVay, who improved to 5-0 in season openers.
+The Rams scored on six of Stafford’s first seven full drives while racking up 375 yards of offense.

+According to the Elias Sports Bureau, Stafford became the first player with two touchdown passes of more than 50 yards in his debut for a new team since Lee Grosscup did it for the AFL’s New York Titans in 1962.
+Stafford’s 156.1 passer rating is the highest in NFL history for a quarterback who had at least 20 pass attempts in a debut with a new team, according to NFL Research.

+”His command, his swag, everything was great,” said All-Pro cornerback Jalen Ramsey, who had nine tackles. ”That’s like a debut that probably should go down in history, just the way he played, his swag.
+I’m not all into the stats all the time, but his stats was probably crazy, too.
+I mean, that was just a debut that was nice.”

 Dalton passed for 206 yards in his Bears debut, and rookie quarterback Justin Fields rushed for a 3-yard score while getting a handful of snaps in his NFL debut.
-Chicago moved the ball steadily, but Dalton’s end-zone interception after a solid opening drive left the Bears playing from behind all night.
+Chicago moved the ball steadily all night, but David Long Jr. intercepted a tipped pass in the end zone on the Bears’ opening drive, leaving them playing from behind all night.

+”I was going to (Darnell) Mooney, and unfortunately it got tipped,” Dalton said. ”It stopped a real good drive for us.
+Set the tone with how we wanted to play, but didn’t finish.”

 David Montgomery rushed for 108 yards and a touchdown for the Bears, who dropped to 1-3 in season openers under coach Matt Nagy.